 With nearly an all male unknown cast, it does star some familiar faces destined for future television fame.
 So unknown are these actors, the cast is not listed until the very end.
 Perhaps guilt pushing the producers to add them during their final editing session.
 Phil Foster, not surprisingly miscast as the “in your face” Brooklyn electrician, is the one actor most hope will not make it back to Earth He is repeatedly complaining or questioning their mission in a desperate attempt at levity.
 How this dimwit passed the space program no one knows.
 Eric Fleming and Ross Martin also star, the latter garnering fame a decade in his future.

 Walter Brooke plays the general of the space station and its designer.
 Now there is an envious resumé.
 After spending untold millions for the circular station, he now questions their purpose.
 In Hollywood’s subtle jab at those “odd religious people,” he eventually goes a bit psychotic, thinking man has no right to invade God’s creation and attempts to destroy their spacecraft.
 His judgement actually impaired due to an illness called, “space fatigue.”
 I know the feeling after watching this film.

-There is no fantasy quality about this film, such as in “This Island Earth.”
-That quality may have helped all the dreamers become believers.
+There is no fantasy quality about this film.
+If it had such it may have helped all the dreamers become believers.
 Instead, the approach was to get technical about space travel which only a few brilliant minds could only speculate about in the mid-fifties.
 Not the worst science fiction movie of the era, it simply went where no movie should have gone.
 Theaters.